hbnro/habanero/README.md

 > **TODO**: I'm working hard on documentation, by now please check out the source
 > of the generated skeleton application to get you ready with Tetl.

+Finally you can execute the `atl` program without arguments to see the available options ¡try it!